arnoudj/FrankenStat/README.md

 - Add LDR to detect if light is on or not, no use heating when no-one is home
 - Design PCB
 - Make a nice enclosure
-- Set time using NTP
+- Set time using NTP or API call
+- API for setting the mode
 - Code refactoring, it's ugly and unreadable  ;)

 ## BIT